A solid foundation

 Web performance metrics today measure how fast your content appears on the screen, but also how interactive your website is and how users perceive the experience.

 During the past decade, we've been dealing with different metrics to measure success in web performance.
-Today, a set of recommended metrics are grouped under the project Web Vitals.
-Web Vitals focus metrics in three key areas affecting web performance and perception:
+Today, a set of recommended metrics known as Core Web Vitals focus on three key areas affecting performance and the user experience:

-With Core Web Vitals, you can see at a glance, how good or bad is your PWA in web performance and user experience.
+With Core Web Vitals, you can see at a glance, how good or bad is your PWA regarding performance and user experience.

 PWA foundations